and welcome to our German Word of the Day. This time we’ll have a look at the meaning of:

 - His face takes on a roguish look.

-Yeay, looks like we’re in for some logic today :).
+Yeay, go logic, go logic.
+L to the O to the G o the IC.
 Annehmen actually does translate to to take on.
 Not always though, and if we look closer, we’ll find that to take on is not the best translation.
 Annehmen has much more of a passive vibe.
 If you take on a problem for example, that means that you tackle it, you work to overcome it.
 Annehmen is more like…

 “Hey, here’s a problem.
 I think it has your name on it.”